MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-dns.md

 ## Editing DNS Forwarder IPs

 DNS Forwarder IPs are set during deployment of Azure Stack Hub.
-However, if the Forwarder IPs need to be updated for any reason, you can edit the values by connecting to the privileged endpoint and running the `Get-AzSDnsForwarder` and `Set-AzSDnsForwarder [[-IPAddress] <IPAddress[]>]` PowerShell cmdlets.
+However, if the Forwarder IPs need to be updated for any reason, you can edit the values by connecting to the privileged endpoint and running the [`Get-AzSDnsForwarder`](../reference/pep/get-azsdnsforwarder.md) and [`Set-AzSDnsForwarder [[-IPAddress] <IPAddress[]>]`](../reference/pep/set-azsdnsforwarder.md) PowerShell cmdlets.
 For more information, see [privileged endpoint](azure-stack-privileged-endpoint.md).

 ## Delegating the external DNS zone to Azure Stack Hub